tillitis/tkey-verification/README.md

   process.

-- Verification: `tkey-verification` first recreates the message (UDI, firmware digest, signer's public key), checks the vendor signature over the message, and finally does a challenge/response to prove that the device under verification has the corresponding private key.
+- Verification: `tkey-verification` first recreates the message (UDI, firmware digest, signer's public key), checks the provider's signature over the message, and finally does a challenge/response to prove that the device has the corresponding private key.

 **Proven**: It's now proven that the currently used TKey device, running this device app is the same as the TKey device (or at least a